ToniWonKanobi/theoveranalyzed.net/posts/2015/6/30/2015-goodwood-festival-of-speed.md

 	<figcaption><a href="https://en.wikipedia.org/wiki/Porsche_919_Hybrid" title="Wikipedia: Porsche 919">919</a></figcaption>
 </figure>

-Goodwood is home to some of my favorite [Chris Harris videos][goodwood 2].
+Goodwood is home to some of my favorite [Chris Harris videos][2].
 It would be fun to visit someday 🇬🇧

-[goodwood]: https://grrc.goodwood.com/section/festival-of-speed/ "Goodwood Festival of Speed official site"
+[1]: https://grrc.goodwood.com/section/festival-of-speed/ "Goodwood Festival of Speed official site"
-[goodwood 2]: https://grrc.goodwood.com/road/drives-and-rides/chris-harris-porsche-911-gt3-rs "Goodwood reporting on Chris Harris and the GT3 RS"
+[2]: https://grrc.goodwood.com/road/drives-and-rides/chris-harris-porsche-911-gt3-rs "Goodwood reporting on Chris Harris and the GT3 RS"